How to Double Your Landscape Profits

 Simply focusing on decreasing his cost of material would’ve brought John out of the red, making him a net profit of 4%.

-How much you can save: 5-10%, depending on how efficient you are today.
+You can save: 5-10%, depending on how efficient you are today.

 John’s crew was stopping for coffee on their way into work in the mornings and were often waiting around on-site for late deliveries, which is why his execution labor cost looked like this: